Bonita Zarrillo: Municipal politics

-Zarrillo served three terms on the Coquitlam City Council, first elected in 2013.
+Beginning in 2013, Zarrillo served three terms on the Coquitlam City Council.
 Zarrillo's work as a councillor focused on a diverse set of issues, including campaigns to promote anti-vaping and anti-cigarette butt causes, as well as gender equity.

 As a city councillor, Zarrillo worked to bring to light issues of housing affordability and management of public works.
 She was critical of the proposed developments in Burquitlam, stating that the developments resembled "lifeless" developments in Eastern Canada which caused disconnects between the public and public spaces taken over by entities, highlighting concerns regarding housing affordability.
 On greenlighting the City Centre Area Plan (CCAP), Zarrillo expressed concerns about the displacement of low-income housing.

-Zarrillo was the subject of criticism following her decision to leave a city council meeting without prior notice to attend a National Day of Action Against Anti-Asian Racism rally at Lincoln station.
-She stated she wanted to stand up for Coquitlam's Asian community, following a report describing the City of Vancouver as the “Anti-Asian Hate Crime Capital of North America” and a recent incident regarding the racially-motivated harassment of a Chinese-Canadian Coquitlam resident.
+Zarrillo was criticized following her decision to leave a city council meeting without prior notice to attend a National Day of Action Against Anti-Asian Racism rally at Lincoln station.
+She stated she wanted to stand up for Coquitlam's Asian community, following a report describing the city of Vancouver as the “Anti-Asian Hate Crime Capital of North America” and a recent incident regarding the racially motivated harassment of a Chinese-Canadian Coquitlam resident.

 During the COVID-19 pandemic, Zarrillo publicly expressed her discomfort with the city council's lack of transparency during city council meetings which were held in a hybrid format.
 She stated that the format "[changed] the meeting dynamics and doesn't provide for equal access" and that she was "uncomfortable" with several city council members who attended the meeting in-person who were unmasked in their cubicles, raising public health concerns.
 Coquitlam was one of the few cities within Metro Vancouver to have in-person city council meetings during the pandemic.

 Zarrillo gained a reputation as a dissenting voice during her three-term tenure as a councillor.
 Her work on the Coquitlam City Council resulted in a position on the board of the Federation of Canadian Municipalities.

 Federal politics

 2019 election

-Zarrillo was nominated as the New Democratic Party's candidate to replace outgoing MP Fin Donnelly's seat, who had held the seat for a decade.
+Zarrillo was nominated as the New Democratic Party's candidate in Port Moody—Coquitlam to succeed outgoing MP Fin Donnelly, who had held the seat for a decade.
 Zarrillo announced her campaign for the seat on International Women's Day, and five weeks after winning a third term on the Coquitlam City Council.
-The final result was a three-way split between the Liberal, Conservative, and New Democratic Party.
+The final result was a three-way split between the Liberal, Conservative, and New Democratic Party candidates.
 Zarrillo lost to Shin by 153 votes, falling under the 0.01% needed to trigger a judicial recount.
 Zarrillo filed for a recount citing concerns of "administrative mistakes", which was later terminated at Zarrillo's request.
 She stated that she wanted to "give confidence to the community that every vote had been counted."
-Zarrillo was endorsed by outgoing MP Fin Donnelly, Coquitlam-Maillardville MLA Selina Robinson, Kwikwetlem First Nation Chief Ed Hall, the New Westminster and District Labour Council, and Unifor Local 2000.
+In addition to outgoing MP Fin Donnelly, Coquitlam-Maillardville MLA Selina Robinson, Kwikwetlem First Nation Chief Ed Hall, the New Westminster and District Labour Council, and Unifor Local 2000 endorsed Zarrillo.
 As she was a sitting city councillor, she returned to her work following her loss.